-One of the main reasons I eagerly wanted to set foot on its soil was to capture its natural beauty, hike through the Triglav National Park- a place where mountains are full of treasures to be discovered – and row a boat to Bled Island.
+One of the main reasons I eagerly wanted to set foot on its soil was to capture its natural beauty, hike through the Triglav National Park – a place where mountains are full of treasures to be discovered – and visit Lake Bled.

 It took me two trains, one flight and 72 hours to reach my first stop Lesce but I quickly became to the realisation that the journey was 100 % worth it.
 Slovenia has everything you would want for a perfect European getaway – exciting history, pretty landscape and beautiful castles.

 Also worth mentioning; the entire downtown area of its capital Ljubljana has been transformed into the pedestrian zone only.
 It has been awarded the European Green Capital of 2016 – which is a big deal for us eco-conscious travellers like us.